zpostfacto/vjson/README.md

   for "minified" JSON).
 - Parsing options: Comments and trailing commas can be optionally ignored.

 Here are some goals this library doesn't have.
-(If you beed these, try one of the other libraries below.)
+(If you need these, try one of the other libraries below.)

 - Remember formatting or comments, to support automated modification of